docknetwork/universal-wallet/README.md

-# Dock Universal Wallet Library
+# Dock Labs Universal Wallet Library

 This wallet is intended to implement the universl wallet W3C spec for storing credentials, keys, dids and more JSON-LD documents.
-It comes bundled with some storage interfaces, supports EDVs and is in use by the Dock Wallet app.
+It comes bundled with some storage interfaces, supports EDVs and is in use by the Truvera Wallet app.
 Check the [examples](./examples) and [tests](./tests) folders for reference implementations.
 The library is currently in beta status.

 [Check out the documentation here](https://docknetwork.github.io/universal-wallet/reference/)